-The contract for the development of the GACS software was let to Airtel ATN in November 1998.
-The project will produce two major software modules:
+The contract for the development of the GACS software was let in November 1998, and the software was delivered in August 1999.
+The project produced two major software modules:

 - the Upper Layer Stack (ULS), which includes both connection-oriented and connectionless Dialogue Service, and interfaces to the ATN Transport Service. - The GACS component, which is an implementation of the GACS-AE, providing a welldefined API to allow easy access to the full 7 layers of the ATN.